-A diphthong is a gliding vowel — your mouth starts at one vowel position and glides smoothly to another.
-English has 8 diphthongs.
+A diphthong (sliding vowel) is a sound where your mouth starts at one position and smoothly moves to another — like gliding!
+English has 8 of these sounds.

 /eɪ/